Get insider access

 3. Best Budget Personal Blender

-The best mini blender in the budget range that we've tested is the Magic Bullet Blender.
-This inexpensive option doesn't feel as sturdy as previous picks like the Ninja Fit.
+The Magic Bullet Blender is the best mini blender in the budget range we've tested.
+This inexpensive blender is less sturdy than previous picks like the Ninja Fit.
 It's not meant for crushing ice without liquid in the jar, which limits its versatility.
-However, it makes an equally smooth blend with difficult smoothie ingredients like leafy greens and fruit.
+However, it makes a smooth blend with difficult smoothie ingredients like leafy greens and fruit.
 Its controls are a little more convenient since you don't have to push down on the jar to blend.

-It comes with a 15oz jar, a 13oz jar, and a 4oz cup that you can use for small batches of salad dressing or salsa.
+It comes with 13-oz and 15-oz jars, as well as a 4-oz cup for small batches of salad dressing or salsa.
 Unfortunately, it only comes with a single to-go lid, which isn't ideal if a few people at home like a smoothie in the morning.
 Its jars are dishwasher-safe, but the blades must be cleaned by hand.
 You'll probably need a brush to clean the sharp blades properly, but it's still fairly easy to clean by hand.

 See our review